-The comprehensive Jersey City cannabis ordinance allows the six types of cannabis licenses of manufacturers, cultivators, wholesalers, distributors, delivery services, and dispensaries.
+The comprehensive Jersey City cannabis ordinance allows six types of cannabis licenses.
+Those are manufacturers, cultivators, wholesalers, distributors, delivery services, and dispensaries.
 Lounges, which would be attached to dispensaries, are not a separate license class.

-The Planning Board passed a measure in June allowing for Jersey City cannabis consumption lounges and most other options, though they ruled out delivery services at the time.
+The Planning Board passed a measure in June allowing for Jersey City cannabis consumption lounges and most other options.
+But they ruled out delivery services at the time.

-Provisions were included to make the process easier for micro-businesses and social equity applicants to obtain licenses, as the council had agreed upon last month.
+Provisions were included to make the process easier for micro-businesses and social equity applicants to obtain licenses.
+The council had agreed on upon last month.

-The Jersey City cannabis ordinance establishes a three-person Cannabis Control Board that will oversee who will get a license in the city comparable to the Alcoholic Beverage Control board, which regulates liquor licenses.
+The Jersey City cannabis ordinance establishes a three-person Cannabis Control Board.
+It will oversee who will get a license in the city.
+The board is comparable to the Alcoholic Beverage Control board, which regulates liquor licenses.

-Councilman-at-Large Rolando Lavarro proposed minor amendments to cut the fees micro-businesses are mandated to pay in half to reduce barriers to entry and give locals a better chance to participate in the cannabis industry.
+Councilman-at-Large Rolando Lavarro proposed amendments to cut the micro-businesses fees to reduce barriers to entry.
+And give locals a better chance to participate in the cannabis industry.

-Lavarro would also like cannabis dispensary applicants to secure a list of daycare and substance abuse centers from the city’s Department of Health and Human Services so that proposed businesses cannot be within 200 feet of those existing establishments.
+Lavarro would also like cannabis dispensary applicants to secure a list of daycare and substance abuse centers from the city’s Department of Health and Human Services.
+So the proposed businesses cannot be within 200 feet of those existing establishments.